School-of-Code-HQ/working-with-files/README.md

 ## 🎯 Workshop objectives

-- ☑️ Read and write files using the `fs` module
+- ☑️ Read and write to files using the `fs` module
 - ☑️ Use `uuid` (a third-party package) to generate unique ids
-- ☑️ Serialize and deserialize data with `JSON.parse` and `JSON.stringify`
+- ☑️ Serialize and deserialize data the `JSON.parse` and `JSON.stringify` methods

 <br>

 ## 💼 The brief

-Chris wants to build an inspirational quotes app so his words of wisdom are never lost and easily accessible for future bootcampers.
+Chris wants to build an inspirational quotes app so his words of wisdom are never lost and easily accessible for future bootcampers. 😬

 Your job isn't to build the entire app right now, but you will be coding the app's core functionality, ready to be imported and used/reused later.